vasoov/detect-red-color-camera/README.md

 Monitoring IT Infrastructure with Python & OpenCV.
 Within data centers, technicians regularly travel down numerous aisles of rack mounted equipment checking for warning lights.
+Rather than having a person physically move down the aisle, cameras streams can be automatically processed to detect warning conditions and keep track of the number of warning conditions.
 Lets see how Python & OpenCV can help with the detection as shown in the brief below.

 Original image